 While we understand the financial pressure the UK Government is exerting on the Scottish Government, we believe other options exist for funding the cost of these contribution increases.
-All the NHS trade unions have indicated to the Cabinet Secretary for Health a willingness to engage with the Scottish Government on this issue.
-The Scottish Government has the opportunity to make different choices to those set out in these regulations.
+In particular we believe that the extensive efficiency savings achieved by health workers could have been utilised to mitigate the contribution increases.
+NHS Scotland has met and regularly exceeded the efficiency saving targets set in the Scottish budget.
+We also believe further savings could be achieved in areas like the drugs budget.